The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 If you want to start a free blog, Medium is your best bet.
 But if you want to start a blog and make money, you need to get a domain, hosting, and install WordPress.

-Hopefully this guide is able to get you pointed in the right direction for which blogging platform will work best for your idea.
+Hopefully, this guide can get you pointed in the right direction for which blogging platform will work best for your idea.
 Happy blogging!

 Until next time,